RoadKillCat/PiCamVision/README.md

         Support only for rpi camera module

     FUNCTIONS
-        canny(img)
-            Returns a numpy array of thinned edges with double threshold from sobel operators

-        gaussian_blur(img, kSize, kSigma)
+        gaussian_blur(img, k_size, k_sigma)
+            takes a greyscale image in the form of a numpy array and blurs it with a kernel of size k-size and sigma `k_sigma`

         gaussian_kernel(size, sigma, two_d=True)
+            returns a one-dimensional gaussian kernel if two_d is False, otherwise 2d

         greyscale(img)
-            Returns img conveted to greyscale
+            returns img conveted to greyscale

         raw_img(x, y)
-            Returns numpy array of the raw camera data of size 1663x1232
+            returns numpy array of the raw camera data of size (aspect 4:3)

         sobel(img, simple=False)
-            Returns a numpy array of the edges of a greyscale img, simple parameter sets whether uses absolute rather than squaring
+            returns a numpy array of the edges of a greyscale img, simple parameter sets whether uses absolute rather than squaring

-        sobel_x(img)

-        sobel_y(img)
+    FILE
+        /home/pi/rpi_vision/vision.py